reycotallo98/ESP32-WIFICAMERA-System/README.md

 - Server host index page, where allow us to see video record of cameras.
 - We can control flash light of the esp32 throught a button on index page.
 - It can grow, we can add more cameras, index page was programmed using bootstrap, which allow us to add more rows with more cams.
+- The web server was updated to handle multiple clients at the same time.

 ## Instalation